 …. here is what I did with some of the pieces.
 Silk cut on bias moves and flows nicely.
 Thus, I took an off-white, black, and two black-and-white-print shirts to “revive” them into a new dance skirt for dancing the Argentine Tango (and other Latin dances like Rhumba, ChaCha, merengue, and bachata or Salsa).
 A while ago I had bought a Butterick pattern (B0451) for a dance skirt, but hadn’t yet found the fabric.
 Sleek around the bum to show the hip movement and some flowing fabric for the hem that moves as you twirl.
 Thus, finally the long planned skirt got done.

-Styling the dance outfit
+Styling the Skirt

 I paired the DIY skirt with my own black, off-white and coral pink Hawaiian-print silk blouse.
 Thus, together the pieces look like a mixed prints dress.
 I went for a rouge in terracotta and lipstick in a light coral and a French inspired look of smudged smoky eyes.
-Going out with a red lipstick makes you look like a tourist in Alaska.

 To show you how the hem moves I tried to turn around on a rock.
 However, the rock was a bit uneven (see photos).
 So it turned into a funny, tricky balancing act.
 To not break my ankles or fall off the rock into the stone bed, I am looking down and not at the camera.